-As a service dog training company in Los Angeles and Miami, Fun Paw Care takes on a great deal of responsibility for families and individuals with disabilities, educating our community and dogs.
+As a service dog training company in Los Angeles, Fun Paw Care takes on a great deal of responsibility for families and individuals with disabilities, educating our community and dogs.
 We are force-free trainers, (CDBC) Certified Dog Behavior Consultants, Certified Professional Dog Trainers (CPDT) and stay certified by taking continuing education units every year.
 Not all service dog trainers take their profession seriously and are created equal.
-To be a skilled service dog trainer, you should have a great depth of knowledge in canine ethology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory and animal husbandry.
+To be a skilled service dog trainer, you should have a great depth of knowledge in canine ethology, psychology, cognitive ethology, dog training, evolution, physiology, neurobiology, sociology, learning theory, and animal husbandry.
 This comprehension and skill set is required above and beyond what a normal, balanced and traditional dog “trainer” should understand in order to fully grasp all of the above and to adequately serve individuals with disabilities and dogs in the most humane, scientific, up-to-date and efficient way.
 To teach or recommend hurtful, incorrect, inaccurate pseudoscience would be a grave disservice to the community and all animals involved (human and canine).
 It would also contradict with our morals, ethics, our guarantee, ideology, and mission statement.
 If you have a disability or you love animals, you should care about this article.

 I naively thought this was obvious and the “norm” for anyone in the service dog training business, especially for one of the most well-known service dog training 501- c3’s in the country.
 This brings me to the company, Canine Companions for Independence (CCI).
 I was recently reading an article published in a local newspaper extolling all of the great things that Canine Companions for Independence was doing for people with disabilities.
 I was so happy to hear this that I eagerly went to their website.
 While perusing around their website I came across glaring errors (see below) that make me wonder, “how are they in the business of education and service dog training?”
-If I hadn’t seen this with my own eyes, I would think someone was playing a joke on me.
+If I hadn’t seen this with my own eyes, I would think it was a joke.

 It is a shame that an established company with over 16 million in revenue and 44 million in net assets for 20111, does not teach correct, healthy, effective, dog training methods or espouse up-to-date, accurate information.
 Canine Companions for Independence is espousing outdated, unscientific, inaccurate and harmful dog training advice2 for families and dogs.
 In his cushy job making $224,204 in 2011, CEO John Corey Hudson is apparently not interested in spending (his overpaid “nonprofit” salary) on continuing education units (CEU’s) and learning about proper dog training techniques and ethology.